|

 the camp.
 The tracks begin in the wooded area outside the camp

-boundary line, as the first picture below shows, and then make
+boundary line and then make

-The third picture shows the end of the railroad spur
+Nearby is the end of the railroad spur

 line with a stone platform to the left.
 When the camp was in operation,